cea-hpc/modules/doc/source/modulefile.rst

        Options ``--remove-on-unload``, ``--noop-on-unload``,
        ``--append-on-unload`` and ``--prepend-on-unload`` added

+.. mfcmd:: reportError string

+ Output *string* as an error message during *modulefile* evaluation and raise error count. :mfcmd:`reportError` does not abort modulefile evaluation.
+Use the :manpage:`error(n)` Tcl command to abort evaluation in addition to emit an error message.

+ .. only:: html

+    .. versionadded:: 4.0

+.. mfcmd:: reportWarning string

+ Output *string* as a warning message during *modulefile* evaluation.

+ .. only:: html

+    .. versionadded:: 4.0

 .. mfcmd:: set-alias alias-name alias-string

  Sets an alias or function with the name *alias-name* in the user's